 Certain areas of the Mediterranean are often subject to strong winds at different times of year, such as the Meltemi winds in the Aegean Sea.
 For more information on local weather conditions, contact us for a chat.

-Yacht Charter for Mediterranean Events
+Mediterranean Yacht Charter

 You might also wish to charter a yacht to enjoy the electric atmosphere of some of the great events on the Mediterranean yachting calendar – whether that’s the Monaco Grand Prix, the Cannes Film Festival, the Baroque Music Festival in Croatia, or the Lora Piano superyacht regatta in Sardinia.
 See our event listings here.